SCP Foundation: Writing style

 Several hundred SCPs use an unofficial classification system that displays information in addition to containment difficulty.) based on the difficulty of containing it.
 The documentation then outlines proper containment procedures and safety measures, and a description of the SCP object in question.
 Addenda (such as images, research data, interviews, history, or status updates) may also be attached to the document.
 The reports are written in a scientific tone and often censor words with black redaction bars and "data expunged" markings, to give the in-universe impression of sensitive information not to be disclosed to lesser-privileged Foundation staff.
-As of November 2025, articles exist for over 9,800 SCP objects; (Note: Including deliberately humorous "joke" SCP objects, SCP objects that were archived in lieu of deletion, and translations of SCPs from foreign language branches.) new articles are written and published frequently by contributors.
+As of July 2026, articles exist for over 10,400 SCP objects; (Note: Including deliberately humorous "joke" SCP objects, SCP objects that were archived in lieu of deletion, and translations of SCPs from foreign language branches.) new articles are written and published frequently by contributors.

 The SCP Wiki also contains over 6,300 short stories referred to as "Foundation Tales".
 The stories are set within the larger SCP universe, and often focus on the exploits of various Foundation staff members, SCP entities, and objects, among other recurring characters and settings.
 Gregory Burkart, writing for Blumhouse Productions, noted that some of the Foundation Tales had a dark and bleak tone, while others were "surprisingly light-hearted".
+The works on the SCP Wiki have been described as science fiction, urban fantasy, horror, and creepypasta.

 The SCP universe has neither a central canon nor the ability to establish one due to its community-oriented nature, but stories on the wiki are often linked together to create larger narratives.
 Contributors have the ability to create "canons", which are clusters of SCPs and Foundation Tales with similar locations, characters, or central plots; many of these canons have hub pages that explain their basic concept and provide information such as timelines and character lists.

-The genres of the SCP Wiki have variously been described as science fiction, urban fantasy, horror, and creepypasta.